olizzh0105/review-data-source-analysis/assessment.md

 Google Play Store performed well in the lightweight testing.
 Its page responses were relatively consistent, several review-related fields were identifiable, and three candidate individual review blocks were successfully extracted using `requests` and `BeautifulSoup`.

 Apple App Store also demonstrated strong initial feasibility.
-Its public page responses were relatively consistent, and eight candidate individual review blocks were successfully identified using the same lightweight extraction approach.
+Its public page responses were relatively consistent, and eight candidate individual elements were successfully identified using the same lightweight extraction approach.

 The different numbers of review blocks found on Google Play Store and Apple App Store should not be interpreted as evidence that one platform is inherently easier to collect than the other.
 The pages may expose different numbers of reviews in their initial HTML responses.
 The more important finding is that individual review structures were successfully identified for both platforms.